-Just two months after revealing the high-performance WD Black SN750, Western Digital is seemingly hot on the heels of another breakthrough.
+Just two months after revealing the high-performance WD Black SN750, which immediately scored a spot on our best SSDs for gaming roundup and on our list of the best NVMe SSDs, Western Digital is seemingly hot on the heels of another breakthrough.
 Launched this morning, the WD Blue SN500 is less about record-smashing transfer speeds and more focused on value—delivering NVMe speeds for little more than the cost of a SATA solid-state drive.

 The WD Blue series drives were historically constrained to the slower SATA interface, available in M.2 and 2.5-inch flavors.
 But now there's a nimbler option being sold in both 250GB and 500GB capacities.
 Priced at $54.99 and $77.99, respectively, Western Digital promises sequential read speeds of up to 1,700MB/s and sequential write speeds of up to 1,450MB/s.